grz0zrg/fsynth/documentation/mk/docs/tutorials/synthesis_methods.md

 ## About

-Fragment has support for simultaneous additive and granular sound synthesis and an additional "sampler" method is available which is a simple sampler type synthesis.
+Fragment has support for simultaneous additive and granular sound synthesis, subtractive synthesis is also available.

 Granular synthesis only work with the Fragment Audio Server.